 SWIFT’s full form is Society for World Wide Inter-Bank Financial Telecommunication.
-SWIFT is a platform that provides nationwide financial institutions a secured, standardized and an encrypted network in the reliable environment for the transfer of various important information which can be from one branch of a financial institution to another branch or from one financial institution to another financial institution and it also provides software for maintaining the various information.
+SWIFT is a platform that provides nationwide financial institutions a secured, standardized, and an encrypted network in the reliable environment for the transfer of various important information which can be from one branch of a financial institution to another branch or from one financial institution to another financial institution and it also provides software for maintaining the various information.

 - Before the Society for World Wide Inter-Bank Financial Telecommunication (SWIFT), the only message confirmation for international fund’s reliable means was Telax.
-However, at that time, there were various issues associated with Telax which include slow speed, lack of standardization, security problems, etc. Due to this, something new was much required with standardization.
+However, at that time, there were various issues associated with Telax, which include slow speed, lack of standardization, security problems, etc. Due to this, something new was much required with standardization.

 - So, the society for worldwide interbank financial telecommunication was found in the year 1973 in Brussels.
 It was inaugurated by the CEO Carl Reuterskiöld and initially working of the SWIFT under the leadership of him only.
-At its very initial stage only, approx two hundred and forty banks from so many countries supported it.
+At its initial stage only, approximately two hundred and forty banks from so many countries supported it.

 How Does it Work?

-Whenever there is a banking transaction, SWIFT assigned a unified and standardized code to the financial institution entering into the transaction which is either 8 digit code or the 11 digit code.
+Whenever there is a banking transaction, SWIFT assigned a unified and standardized code to the financial institution entering into the transaction, which is either 8 digit code or the 11 digit code.
 The code has 3 interchangeable terms that include the swift code, the bank code, and the SWIFT ID or ISO Code.

-Let’s suppose a person has a bank account in one bank and he needs to transfer the money to another person having a bank account in another bank in another country.
+Let’s suppose a person has a bank account in one bank, and he needs to transfer the money to another person having a bank account in another bank in another country.
 In that case, the first person is required to walk into his banks with the account number of another person and its unique SWIFT code.
-The other bank will send a SWIFT message for a payment transfer via a secured network once the other bank receives the SWIFT message of incoming payment, it will clear the credit into another person’s bank account.
+The other bank will send a SWIFT message for a payment transfer via a secured network.
+Once the other bank receives the SWIFT message of incoming payment, it will clear the credit into another person’s bank account.
 This is how it works.